codemeasandwich/mediasoup-helloworld/README.md

 The server app runs on any supported platform by Mediasoup.
 The client app runs on a single browser tab.
 ```
-# create and modify the configuration
-# make sure you set the proper IP for mediasoup.webRtcTransport.listenIps
-cp config.example.js config.js
-nano config.js

 # install dependencies and build mediasoup
 npm install